AI Powered Productivity System for Virtual Assistants: The Complete 5-Layer Framework (2026)

 Time saved: 2-3 hours per new client.

-TRIGGER: Typeform — New submission
+TRIGGER: Jotform — New submission

-MODULE 2: Google Drive — Copy folder template
+Copy folder template

-Rename: /Clients/[client name from form]/
+Rename: /Clients/[client name]/

-MODULE 3: ClickUp — Create list from template
+Create list from template

 Name: [client name]